dmattp/bang/README.md

 # The Bang!
 Programming Language

-Bang! is a small experimental functional language developed with the goal of offering language constructs with the most abstractive power and minimum implementation complexity.
+Bang! is a minimal functional language that provides lexically scoped first class functions in a simple language with a minimalist syntax.

-Bang! offers first class functions with lexical scope in a simple language with a minimalist syntax.
-Bang! employs a postfix notation to avoid the need for syntax complexities often encountered in infix and prefix languages, while offering a few niceties to give the postfix environment a conventional feel.
+Bang! was developed with the goal of offering language constructs with the most abstractive power and minimum complexity.
+A stack-based program model and postfix syntax are employed for syntactic simplicity.
+Recursion with tail call optimization is provided for iteration, and dynamic binding lookup supports module namespaces and a simple object / record syntax.

-"Bang! for the buck" was the idea here.
+"Bang! for the buck" is the idea here.
 Keep the language small and the feel light, but start with a solid foundation.

 Programs can be as simple as: